rook/rook/Documentation/Troubleshooting/disaster-recovery.md

 Since Kubernetes does not allow undeleting resources, the following procedure will allow you to restore the CRs to their prior state without even necessarily suffering cluster downtime.

+!!! note
+    In the following commands, the affected `CephCluster` resource is called `rook-ceph`.
+If yours is named differently, the commands will need to be adjusted.

 1. Scale down the operator.

     ```console